dattalab/moseq2-app/README.md

 ## (Optional) Building and re-generating documentation

+All documentation regarding moseq2-extract can be found in the `Documentation.pdf` file in the root directory, an HTML ReadTheDocs page can be generated via running the `make html` in the `docs/` directory.

-MoSeq2 uses `sphinx` to generate the documentation in HTML and PDF forms.
+MoSeq2 uses `sphinx` to generate the html and pdf documentation.
 To install `sphinx`, follow the commands below:
 ```.bash
 pip install sphinx==3.0.3
 pip install sphinx-rtd-theme
 pip install rst2pdf
 ```

-All documentation regarding moseq2-extract can be found in the `Documentation.pdf` file in the root directory, an HTML ReadTheDocs page can be generated via running the `make html` in the `docs/` directory.

 To generate a PDF version of the documentation, simply run `make pdf` in the `docs/` directory.

-For information on getting started, check out the [MoSeq Roadmap](https://github.com/dattalab/moseq2-docs/wiki).
+For information on getting started, check out the [MoSeq Wiki](https://github.com/dattalab/moseq2-app/wiki).

 ## Bug Reporting

-If you experience any errors during installation, consult the [`TROUBLESHOOT.md`](https://github.com/dattalab/moseq2-app/blob/flip-training-notebook/TROUBLESHOOT.md) file.
+If you experience any errors during installation, consult the [troubleshooting](./TROUBLESHOOT.md) guide.
 If the your issue is not resolved there, submit a GitHub issue.

 To report any issues or bugs using the notebook(s), please refer to the GitHub issues page in this repository: